PacktPublishing/The-Kaggle-Book-2nd-Edition/Chapter_11/README.md

-# Modeling for Computer Vision
+# Chapter 11: Modeling for Computer Vision

-In this chapter, we discuss problems related to computer vision, one of the most popular topics in AI in general, and on Kaggle specifically.
-We demonstrate full pipelines for building solutions to challenges in image classification, object detection, and image segmentation.
+This chapter provides an overview of essential topics related to computer vision in Kaggle competitions.
+It begins with **augmentation strategies** (offline or online) used to extend the generalization capabilities of algorithms, highlighting Keras's built-in functionality and the Albumentations package.
+It demonstrates end-to-end pipelines for three frequently encountered problems: image classification (using models like EfficientNet B0), object detection (using frameworks like YOLOv5), and semantic segmentation (using frameworks like Detectron2 and handling Run-Length Encoding).
+It emphasizes practical considerations like the 9-hour runtime limit on Code competitions.